rgravina/jquery-latestflash/README.md

 Notes
 -----
-There are many good libraries for detecting the users OS, version and browser so this functionality not provided by this library.
+There are many good libraries for detecting the user's OS, version and browser so this functionality not provided by this library.

-This is not automatically updated from [Adobe's site](http://www.adobe.com/software/flash/about/), but requires manually updating whenever Adobe changes their latest version numbers.
-To the best of my knowledge, there is no machine readable form of these values.
+Latest versions are *not* automatically updated from [Adobe's version list](http://www.adobe.com/software/flash/about/), but requires manually updating whenever Adobe changes their latest version numbers.
+To the best of my knowledge, there is no simple, machine readable form of these values.

 If you have updated the latest versions yourself, or have implemeneted a way to updating these from Adobe's site - please submit a pull request!